mrutkows/ow-kn-demo/fn-functions-demo.md

 A blocking invocation request will _wait_ for the activation result to be available.

 The wait period is the lesser of 60 seconds or the action's configured [time limit](https://github.com/apache/incubator-openwhisk/blob/master/docs/reference.md#per-action-timeout-ms-default-60s).
-The result of the activation is returned if it is available within the wait period.
-Otherwise, the activation continues processing in the system and an activation ID is returned so that one may check for the result later, as with non-blocking requests \(see [here](https://github.com/apache/incubator-openwhisk/blob/master/docs/actions.md#watching-action-output) for tips on monitoring activations\).

 1. Invoke the `hello` action using the command-line as a blocking activation.